Updating firmware on routers, IP cameras and other network devices can fix bugs, add new features and protect you from security vulnerabilities.

-Updating your device’s firmware can help improve your device's security.
+Updating device firmware helps improve the security of your device.
 It is always recommended to install the latest available updates to keep your network safe and efficient.

 - Printed on device package or sticker at the bottom of the device

-You may search the instructions through the support website offered by your device’s manufacturer.
-Make sure that you search for the exact model number of your device.
+Search the instructions through their support website offered by your device manufacturer.
+Make sure you search for the exact model number of your device.